 You should carefully consider the following risks and all of the other information set forth in this prospectus, including our consolidated financial statements and related notes, before deciding to purchase our equity security units offered by this prospectus.
 The risk factors set forth below primarily relate to the business of Lazard Group.
-These risks also affect Lazard Ltd and Lazard Group Finance because, after the completion of this offering, neither Lazard Ltd nor Lazard Group Finance will have any material assets other than, in the case of Lazard Ltd, indirect ownership of approximately 33.7% of the common membership interests in Lazard Group and its controlling interest in Lazard Group, through Lazard Group Finance, and, in the case of Lazard Group Finance, the Lazard Group notes it will acquire with the proceeds of this offering and its controlling interest in Lazard Group.
+These risks also affect Lazard Ltd and Lazard Group Finance because, after the completion of this offering, neither Lazard Ltd nor Lazard Group Finance will have any material assets other than, in the case of Lazard Ltd, indirect ownership of approximately 37.5% of the common membership interests in Lazard Group notes it will acquire with the proceeds of this offering and its controlling interest in Lazard Group.
 The following risks comprise material risks of which we are aware.
 If any of the events or developments described below actually occurred, our business, financial condition or results of operations would likely suffer.
-In that case, the trading price of our common stock and, in turn, the trading price of our equity security units, would likely decline, and you could lose part or all of your investment in our equity security units.
+In that case, the trading price of our equity security units, would likely decline, and you could lose part or all of your investment in our equity security units.